 Day 2.
 March 30, 2026 (Monday).
 AGATS — AWAK VILLAGE OF ASMAT

-Enroute, we stop in famous Asmat villages situated on the right bank of Surets river – Yaosakor and Kaimo.
-In the latter, we can find not only traditional long house, but also ceremonial statues with elaborative wood carving.
+Along the way, we will visit the famous Asmat villages on the right bank of the Siret River — Yaosakor and Kaimo.
+In Kaimo, you can see not only a traditional longhouse, but also ritual statues with exquisite wood carvings.

 In the afternoon, walk around the village to get into acquintance with Asmat people who live here.